KarlsruheGraphGeneration/KaGen/README.md

 ### Random Hyperbolic Graphs RHG(n, gamma, d)
 Generate a two dimensional undirected random graph using the random hyperbolic graph model RHG(n, gamma, d).

+Note that on a x86 system, the generator can use 64 bit or 80 bit floating point numbers.
+This can be controlled explicitly by using the `--hp-floats` or `--no-hp-floats` flags.
+If neither flag is set, KaGen switches to 80 bit precision automatically if the generated graph contains more than 2^29 vertices.

 #### Application
 ```
 mpirun -n <nproc> ./kagen rhg